HMS Ambuscade (F172): Service history

 From November 1983 to February 1984, Ambuscade served as a West Indies Guardship.
 On 8 June 1984, Ambuscade went to the assistance of the schooner Stena of Sitoo, which had struck an object in the North Sea and been holed below the waterline.

 In late 1984, suffering from cracking in her hull, she was taken in for refitting, with a steel plate being welded down each side of the ship.
 At the same time modifications were made to reduce hull noise and four Exocet launchers were added in front of the bridge.

-In 1993, she was decommissioned and sold to Pakistan and recommissioned as PNS Tariq, and remains in active service.
+In 1993, she was decommissioned and sold to Pakistan and recommissioned as PNS Tariq, which remained in service until 2023.

 In December 2021, it was announced that it was hoped that when decommissioned, she could be returned to the United Kingdom for preservation as a museum ship.

 In February 2023, it was announced that the Royal Navy was backing the plan to return her to the United Kingdom and will be preserved in Glasgow.